downfromthetrees/the_magic_eye/README.md

 ### Prerequisites

 * You must have wikis enabled (set wiki to "mod editing" in your subreddit settings)
-* Blacklisting images can be done manually, but is best implemented with the [Toolbox extension](http://www.reddit.com/r/toolbox).
+* Blacklisting images can be done manually, but is best implemented with [Reddit Toolbox removal messages](http://www.reddit.com/r/toolbox).
 See [Removing blacklisted images](#remove-blacklisted-images).

 ### Setup